Magnetically Responsive Microprintable Soft Nanocomposites with Tunable Nanoparticle Loading: Supplemental Notes

 Using the Alemnis ASA nanoindenter, we applied a ramped input strain profile followed by a hold at a constant strain.
 This prescribed input strain profile differs from an ideal stress relaxation experiment due to the presence of a finite strain rate during loading.
 To accurately capture the effects of this strain input in the resulting stress output, we modeled the input profile as where $k$ and $t_1$ are input parameters and $h(\cdot)$ represents the Heaviside step function.
 Using least-squares regression, we fit the experimental data to the resulting output stress-time profile associated with the 4-branch Prony series,

-The 4-branch model was determined as the smallest number of branches for which the least-squares error stabilized.
+The 4-branch model was identified as the minimum number of branches for which the least-squares error stabilized.
 Figure~\ref{fig:SI-relaxation} shows the mean (solid line) and a $\pm 1$ standard-deviation around this mean (shaded regions) response for varying incident laser power.